dastrukar/hideous-helmet/readme.md

 Note:\
 Enemies don't actually wear the helmets, they just drop them. *(though, i could change that)*

-## Are there any releases?
+## Releases?
+You should only use the release versions if you're using a [release version of Hideous Destructor](https://codeberg.org/mc776/hideousdestructor/releases).\
-Just download the latest [`master`](https://github.com/dastrukar/hideous-helmet/archive/refs/heads/master.zip) repo and pray that it works.
+Otherwise, just [clone the latest master](https://github.com/dastrukar/hideous-helmet/archive/refs/heads/master.zip) repo and pray that it works.

 ## Is this compatible with other addons?
 It should work fine with other addons. *(if none of the overwriting stuff breaks anything)*\